Patriots in danger of losing coordinators McDaniels, Patricia

 A new year means the NFL’s coaching carousel is in full swing.
 Josh McDaniels and Matt Patricia are reported to be at the top of wish lists for multiple NFL teams.

 ESPN reported that the New York Giants have already submitted requests to interview both coaches this week or weekend.
-Patricia is also reportedly at the top of the Detroit Lions candidate list.
-Meanwhile, the Indianapolis Colts have also request permission to interview McDaniels, who could also draw interest from the Chicago Bears.
+Patricia is also reportedly at the top of the Detroit Lions’ candidate list.
+Meanwhile, the Indianapolis Colts have also requested permission to interview McDaniels, who could also draw interest from the Chicago Bears.

 “That process, whatever it is, it will take place.
 I’m certainly not aware of anything at this point,” McDaniels added.
 “I’ve just been focused on trying to grade our tape… All of that stuff, you know, usually takes care of itself.
 There’s a time and a place for that.
 I’ve gone through it before, which is helpful in terms of being able to balance that and multitask it.”